stvene3004/sonic-char-rebooted/README.md

 # Sonic Character: Rebooted
-A file host for the Sonic Character: Rebooted mod for sm64ex-coop.
+This page serves as a file host for the mod.
+More details will be added later on.